 [ONTARIO AND LOS ANGELES, CA — Back in the late summer of 2013, a big, burly right wing came out of nowhere to turn heads during the Los Angeles Kings’ rookie camp and rookie tournament.
 In fact, in a rookie game against the then-Phoenix Coyotes, this player, not known for skating, speed or skill, took a breakout pass in stride, split two Coyotes defenders at the far blue line and went in on a breakaway.
 He didn’t score—his wrist shot barely missed the top left corner of the net.
 Nevertheless, he left just about everyone in attendance with jaws agape.

-That player was now-23-year-old left wing Scott Sabourin, who was signed to a three-year-entry-level contract by the Kings on October 7.
+That player was now-23-year-old right wing Scott Sabourin, who was signed to a three-year-entry-level contract by the Kings on October 7.
 2013.